RafGrande93/Netflix_analysis/README.md

 ## Project Overview

 This project explores trends in Netflix's catalog and builds predictive models to understand factors influencing user ratings.
-It is structured as an end-to-end data science pipeline:
+The structure of the project is:

 1. **Data Cleaning**
-2. **Exploratory Data Analysis (EDA)**
+2. **Data Analysis**
 3. **Feature Engineering & Modeling**
 4. **Conclusions**